diopsidedesign/lettice/README.md

 define [custom html elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) with less boilerplate code.

-its like an uber simple version of polymer, with angular-like component definitions, and no semblance of backwards compatibility with anything.
+its like an uber simple version of [polymer](https://www.polymer-project.org/) that eschews all notions of backwards compatibility. polyfills? what are those.

 ## getting started
 copy / paste the code into your favorite es6 javascript web project.